 Operations of MARES follow a set of computer-based instructions known as the MARES Experiment Procedures.
 These Experiment Procedures are made up of a sequence of prompts, MARES Profiles (which are in turn made up of a combination of BMUs; see above), commanding of external devices, displays of data, real-time processing of data, and steps to select data for storage and/or downlink.
 Experiment Procedures can be stored on the MARES prior to launch, or uploaded from the ground as new experiments or exercise routines are developed.

-Finally, flight operations of MARES will be monitored and managed on the ground by a Tele-Science Center at NASA's Johnson Space Center and the Payload Operations and Integration Center at NASA's Marshall Space Flight Center.
-Operations
+Finally, flight operations of MARES will be monitored and managed on the ground by a Tele-Science Center at NASA's Johnson Space Center and the Payload Operations and Integration Center at NASA's Marshall Space Flight Center. ^ back to top

 - MARES will be aisle-mounted to the seat tracks in the Columbus Laboratory and can be retracted and stowed by the crew in the HRF MARES rack when not in use.